 When it rains, stormwater runoff from streets and other hard surfaces flows into the creek.
 Outfall pipes convey stormwater and street runoff to the stream.
 This project will improve the function of the three outfalls on the map above.

-Project construction is expected in 2017.
+Project construction is expected in summer 2017.
 We will continue to be in touch as we get closer to construction.

 For More Information